Revealed Wisdom on the Campus: Churchill was a White Supremacist

 Contrary again to the professor’s statement, Churchill did not leave anti-Christianity undefined.
 He often referred to the enemies of “Christian civilization.”
 By that he did not mean to exclude Jews, Hindus, Buddhists or Muslims.
 He meant those words in a much broader sense.
 They stood, he believed, for universal principles.
 They are embodied in the Ten Commandments, the Sermon on the Mount, the Golden Rule, charity, forgiveness, magnanimity.

 Today, of course, if one refers to “Christian civilization,” a thousand Thought Police will proclaim his excommunication from the Church of the Politically Correct.
 Surely Churchill would be mystified by this—as indeed would the Jews, Hindus, Buddhists and Muslims of his time, who wholeheartedly endorsed what he said, and fought the war with him.
+Over 2.5 million Indian volunteers fought with the Allies, and Churchill acknowledged their sacrifice.

 Churchill, a curious racist